-EX: If you have 250″ of counter length, and 1 inside corner, do the following: 250*25 = 6250 + 625 (inside corner) = 6875 / 144 = 47.75 square feet!
+For example, if you have 250″ of counter length, and 1 inside corner, do the following: 250*25 = 6250 + 625 (inside corner) = 6875 / 144 = 47.75 square feet!

-2) Find a fabricator that is located in “less expensive parts of town”.
+2. Find a fabricator that is located in “less expensive parts of town”

 Don’t limit yourself to your town only.
 Do a 25 mile radius search on Google Maps.
 Preferably find a fabricator that advertises prices.

-3) Visit several places and get quotes for colors you like.
+3. Visit several places and get quotes for colors you like.

-4) Once you have several negotiated quotes, choose the least expensive fabricator.
+4. When you have several negotiated quotes, choose the least expensive fabricator.

-5) Eliminate unnecessary elements.
+5. Eliminate unnecessary elements.

 If you are getting a standard drop-in sink – ALWAYS go for an UNDERMOUNT sink.
 Preferably deep double bowl.
 Don’t install a top-mount sink, or you will ALWAYS have nasty mold growing under the sink lip.

 When you choose a drop-in sink, you end up paying for a sink cut-out, so you might as well get a better sink.
 If you change your mind later, it will cost over $1500 to go from a top mount to an undermount sink, and you will most likely have problems.